 What they do

-Network administrators manage the day to day operations of an organisation's IT systems to ensure that they run effectively.
+Network administrators manage the daily operations of an organisation's IT systems to ensure that they run effectively.
 They install, configure, test and maintain hardware and software such as servers, software database applications and workstations.
 They diagnose and resolve network faults, perform network upgrades, and also ensure the efficient performance of printers and personal computers.
+Network administrators also prepare documents for network inventory.
 They may also offer desktop support and provide training for users.

 Network administrators usually work in an office environment.
 They are able to access networks remotely and look after systems that are located in another room or building.
 However, they may be required to travel to other sites to provide IT support.
 They may provide face to face or phone-based desktop support to computer users within the organisation.
 They may be required to work evenings and weekends to perform major system upgrades or resolve system faults.